StephenThornquist/nico_ripser/README.md

 Simply run `main.py` in an appropriate `Python` environment.

+Note that these flies generally engage in "menotaxis" once they can see the bar, so when the VR turns on, they tend to walk in a straight line (which you can see if you plot the VR position, which is in millimeters).

 ## Installation

 I use `uv` for environment management, which is nice because it has lockfiles to